Confederate States of America

 established and local postal service could resume.

-The Soviet government also issued military stamps for the Soviet Zone, later to become East Germany.
+The Soviet government also issued military stamps for the Soviet Zone, later to become East Germany or the German Democratic Republic.
 The stamps were printed with counting numbers, rather than plate numbers.

 We are deeply indebted to APNSS member, the late Wallace Cleland, for generously